-To promote self-value and renewed respect from your community, it is important to be actively engaged in the community by either being employed or being enrolled in post-secondary education full time.
-Full time equals a minimum of 32 hours per week or 12 education credit hours per semester.
+To promote self-value and renewed respect from your community, it is important to be actively engaged in the community by either being employed, enrolled in post-secondary education full-time, or by volunteering.
+Full-time equals a minimum of 32 hours per week or 12 education credit hours per semester.
 If you are receiving disability benefits, 12 hours a week of volunteering will meet this requirement.

 - During the first two levels of the program, employment is encouraged, but not required.
-The primary focus is on treatment and stability. - You will be required to obtain the employment, education, or volunteer requirement for a minimum of 30 days before being eligible to advance to Track II Phase 4. - Requirements include fulltime employment, full-time post-secondary, combination of

-- part-time employment and part-time post-secondary education, or a formal and scheduled volunteer position, if on disability. - Once obtained, proof of employment or enrollment in school, or volunteerism must be provided to your Vet Center case manager and in your self-progress or phase-up reports.
+The primary focus is on treatment and stability. - You will be required to obtain the employment/education/volunteer requirement for a minimum of 30 days before being eligible to advance to Phase 4 and maintain through Phase 4. - Requirements include fulltime employment, full-time post-secondary, combination of part-time employment and part-time post-secondary education, or a formal and scheduled volunteer position, if on disability. - 25% of the time put towards your employment/school/volunteer work must be prosocial. - Once obtained, proof of employment or enrollment in school, or volunteerism must be provided to your Vet Center case manager and in your self-progress or phase-up reports.
 You must maintain this status until VIS graduation. - May not be employed in "under the table" work. - All work, school or volunteer locations must be approved by the VIS Interagency Team. - Employment at a bar/tavern, liquor store, strip club, porn shop, head shop, or marijuana retailer must receive specialized approval by the VIS Interagency Team.